| CAMELot sample session

 the Simulation Window as well as all the Visualisation Windows and

 terminates the execution of the CA Engine.
+A Substate can be saved in a

 binary file using the State-Save-Substate sequence of options.
 In